aston89/Firefox-Waterfox-Mercury-Webrender-optimization-guide/README.md

 **So what if i have a threadripper ?
 128 threads equal to 128 rects ?** not exactly !
 Keep using a moderate value (typically 2–16), increasing beyond that rarely improves performance in CPU rendering mode and will introduce overhead)

 ### 3b.
 "Tiles":
 WebRender divides the page into tiles and updates rects to efficiently rasterize only the changed parts of a page.
-This helps reduce CPU and RAM usage while keeping pages responsive and by default is set to portions of 512x512 tiles.
+This helps reduces CPU workload and optimizes memory usage while keeping pages responsive and by default is set to portions of 512x512 tiles.

 **Too granular vs too large:**
 * Too small tiles / too many rects: precise updates but more scheduling and CPU overhead.